jgendron/com.packtpub.intro.r.bi/README.md

 ## Contacts

-Follow the authors on Twitter or email:
+Follow the author and contributors on Twitter or email:
 * Jay Gendron: @jaygendron

-* Rick Jones:
+* {Chapters 3 and 4} Rick Jones:
 * {Chapter 8} Steve Mortimer: